-"Analyzing physician performance requires, as a first step, the ability to edit and clean up data, including identifying missing or invalid elements," says Sharon Montgomery, Director of Product Strategy at Elsevier/MEDai.
-Montgomery has helped to develop such state-of-the-science solutions as Risk Navigator® Performance and the Pinpoint® applications, with which ACOs can compare the
+"Analyzing physician performance requires, as a first step, the ability to edit and clean up data, including identifying missing or invalid elements," says Sharon Montgomery, Director of Product Strategy at Elsevier / MEDai.
+Montgomery has helped to develop such state-of-the-science solutions as Risk Navigator Performance® and the Pinpoint Solutions, with which ACOs can compare the performance of physicians to get risk and efficiency indicators - and see dollar amounts of potential savings.